DatDat8/End-to-End-Data-Engineering-ML-Platform-for-Olist-E-commerce-Analytics-/README.md

 The transformation into silver and gold layer was implemented using dbt which allows robust development, seamless collaboration and version-control deployment for ETL process on cloud.
 Please enter to ./dbt_model_dw for its detailed development as well as schemas for silver & gold tables.

 ## II.
 Customer Churn Classification 🛟
-The agg_churn_features containing engineering features from customers' behavior in gold layer is then used to predict churn rate in a 3-month period.
+The agg_churn_features containing engineering features from customers' behavior in gold layer is then used to predict churn rate in a 6-month period.
 A churned customer is defined when he/she doesn't place any orders in this 3-month period.
-To inspect the causes of this, features are generated mainly based on RFM analysis for using the observation of 180 days backward:
+To inspect the causes of this, features are generated mainly based on RFM analysis for using the observation of 1-year backward:
   * Recency: Days since last purchase/activity in the tracked window
-  * Frequency: Count of of orders in the 180-day lookback window
+  * Frequency: Count of of orders in the 1-year lookback window
-  * Monetary: Sum of LTV in 180 days before the observation date.
+  * Monetary: Sum of LTV in 1-year before the observation date.

 As can be seen from the feature importance figure, the most impactful features on churn appears mainly on those RFM ones Frequency (num_orders), Recency (days_since_last_purchase) and Monetary (ltv_180d).